 1. Choose a project management methodology

 There’s more than one way to skin a cat.
 There are dozens of project management methodologies that are extremely effective for all kinds of organizations.
 Agile, Kanban, and Scrum have been especially popular within the startup community as they favor rapid development, continuous improvement, and constant communication.

 While it’s hard to pick a project management framework that will harm your productivity, there is always an optimal choice.
+For example, Scrum lends itself well to records management projects.
 Do some research about modern project management principles if you haven’t already and choose a methodology that fits best with your company and its goals.

 2. Do your research

 Choosing the right project manager begins with an understanding of how project managers function.
 So, before delving into the interview process, your company will need to conduct some rudimentary research.

 You’re competing with companies for the top talent.
 Finding the most qualified project managers is no easy task, and attracting them in the face of other alluring job ads can seem nearly impossible.
 Make your chances of finding talented leaders easier by researching niche project management sites, forums, and job boards.

 A good place to start is PMI, the project management institute.
 Certified project managers will often use this site as a resource so it’s a good place to glean great information and find your first leads.